Elia Weiss: Formula E

 In July 2025, Weiss tested a Formula E car for the first time at the Tempelhof Airport Street Circuit, driving for Porsche during the Formula E Berlin rookie test alongside Ayhancan Güven, becoming the youngest driver to test Formula E machinery.
+In 2026, Weiss returned to Porsche to partake in his second consecutive Formula E rookie test, held at Jarama in March.